grantcolley/best-stories-api/README.md

 - Fourth, fetch the latest best stories from **Hacker News API**.
 - Fifth, persist the stories to the cache, setting the expiry to `CacheExpiryInSeconds`.
 - Finally, return the required stories from the freshly recycled cache.

+> **Note** any requests awaiting the semaphore will now enter it to find the cache has already been recycled, and will simply return the required stories from the freshly recycled cache.

 ```C#
 app.MapGet("getbestcachedstories/{count:int}", BestStoriesCacheEndpoint.GetBestStories)
     .AddEndpointFilter<BestStoriesCacheValidationFilter>()